Inferring diffusivity from killed diffusion: Posterior consistency for high-dimensional Poisson count data

 \end{lemma}

-Using the preceding lemma, we can obtain a lower bound on certain integrated likelihood ratios (`evidence' lower bound) that will be essential in the posterior contraction rate theorem to follow.
-For this we consider a collection $\mathcal L$ of finite measures $\Lambda$ over $(\mathbb O, \mathcal B)$ and equip $\mathcal L$ with a $\sigma$-field $\mathcal S$ such that the maps
+We can then obtain a lower bound on certain integrated likelihood ratios (``evidence'' lower bound) that will be essential below.
+For this, we consider a collection $\mathcal L$ of finite measures $\Lambda $ over $(\mathbb O, \mathcal B)$ and equip $\mathcal L$ with a $\sigma $-field $\mathcal S$ ensuring Borel measurability of the maps